theheking/intro-to-r/content/6_datavisualisation.md

 > ![](../img/ggpubr.png)

-You will get a warning:
+You might get a warning:

 ```
 Warning messages:
 1: In wilcox.test.default(...):
   cannot compute exact p-value with ties
   ```

-because the Wilcoxon rank-sum test (also known as the Mann–Whitney U test) tries by default to compute exact p-values, which rely on all values being unique.
-When ties (duplicate values) exist in your data, the exact distribution of the test statistic cannot be determined, and the test has to switch to an approximate method.
+This occurs because the Wilcoxon rank-sum test (also called the Mann–Whitney U test) attempts to compute an exact p-value by default.
+However, this method assumes that all values are unique.
+When your data contain tied values—as is the case here with repeated measurements like 4.62 and 4.63—the exact method is no longer valid.
+In such cases, the test automatically switches to an approximate method (based on a normal approximation) and raises this warning.